Płock: Economy

 The main industry is oil refining, which was established in 1960.
-The country's largest oil refinery (Płock refinery) and its parent company, PKN Orlen, are located here.
+The country's largest oil refinery (Płock refinery) and its parent company, Orlen, are located here.
 It is served by a large pipeline leading from Russia to Germany.
 Associated industrial activities connected with the refinery are servicing and construction.
 A Levi Strauss & Co. factory is located in Płock and provides manufacturing jobs.